paulo-santana/ft_printf_tester/README.md

 ### Limiting errors output

-If there are so many errors that you can't even see the whole output, you can limit the error tolerance by changing the `ERROR_LIMIT` variable in the Makefile
+If there are so many errors that you can't even see the whole output, you can limit the error tolerance by changing the `ERROR_LIMIT` variable in the Makefile.
+By default, it is set to 0, which means no limit.

 ### TODO: